-Rankin & Fiume Orthodontics is a board-certified practice indicating their commitment to only the highest quality care and outcome for their patients.
+Rankin & Fiume Orthodontics is a board-certified practice, which indicates our commitment to only the highest quality of care and outcomes for their patients.

 What is a board-certified orthodontist?

-An orthodontist is a dentist who has not only completed a graduate program in dentistry to receive their dental degree, but has also gone through a competitive residency at an accredited orthodontic program for an additional two to three years to be trained specifically in orthodontics and dentofacial orthopedics.
+An orthodontist is a dentist who has not only completed a graduate program in dentistry to receive a dental degree, but also gone through a competitive residency at an accredited orthodontic program for an additional two to three years to be trained specifically in orthodontics and dentofacial orthopedics.

-A board-certified orthodontist is an orthodontist who has voluntarily gone through hundreds of additional hours of preparation to demonstrate their judgment, skills, and knowledge required for providing the highest level of patient care.
+A board-certified orthodontist is an orthodontist who has voluntarily gone through hundreds of additional hours of preparation to demonstrate the judgment, skills, and knowledge required to provide the highest level of patient care.
 Less than 30% of orthodontists become certified.